Are We There Yet? (James Marriott album)

 Are We There Yet? is the debut studio album by English indie rock musician James Marriott.
-Released on 10 November 2023, the album includes a total of 10 tracks.

-Supported by three singles—"So Long", "Romanticise This" and "Don't Blame Me"—the album reached No. 17 on the Official Albums Chart and No. 2 on UK Independent Albums Chart.
+Released on 10 November 2023, the album focuses on themes of loss, journeys, and seeking peace.
+Featuring the singles "So Long", "Romanticise This", and "Don't Blame Me", the album reached No. 17 on the Official Albums Chart and No. 2 on UK Independent Albums Chart.

+Recording and production

+The album began production in May 2022.
+The ninth track, "Denial", was in production since February 2022.
 The album was written by Marriott, in close collaboration with his writing partners Matt Gavin and Jono Suter.

-Writing credits are also given to Marriott's bassist Samuel Horsley as well as the musicians Psylla and Charlie Sale, Finnish drummer Eeli Savolainen and Finnish orchestral arranger Jere Särkkä.
+Marriott's bassist Samuel Horsley, musicians Psylla and Charlie Sale, drummer Eeli Savolainen, and orchestral arranger Jere Särkkä also were involved in the writing of the album.
+Marriott has stated that the album was "inspired by playing live".

-Background and release

-The album was in production since May 2022, and the ninth track "Denial" had been in the works for the longest amount of time, since February of the same year.
-A number of tracks including "The Other Side" and "So Long" had been played during his previous long-form release's tour "The Bitter Tour" before release in 2023.
-Marriott also stated that the album was "inspired by playing live".

-Speaking with the Official Charts Company, Marriott spoke about releasing an album independently, and in just three years after his music debut and said:
+Marriott played several tracks, including "The Other Side" and "So Long", during his previous tour "The Bitter Tour" before the album's official release in 2023.
+In an interview with the Official Charts Company, Marriott discussed releasing an album independently three years after his music debut:

-I am very lucky.
+"I am very lucky.
 Everyone always speaks about this idea that you have your whole life to write your debut album, but then only a year to make your second.
 This was a year's work for me, and I don't plan on stopping.
 A lot of the music I made as a kid has not made it [this far].
 Honestly. because none of it was very good.
-But now I'm very grateful to be surrounded by some very talented musicians who've helped me craft my sound.
+But now I'm very grateful to be surrounded by some very talented musicians who've helped me craft my sound."

-In the same interview Marriott also stated that "My friend described the album as 10 songs to dye your hair blue to", and that "it's fairly eclectic in its approach to sound.
+Marriott stated that, "My friend described the album as 10 songs to dye your hair blue to", and that "it's fairly eclectic in its approach to sound.
 I don't think there's a person that will listen to the album and go, 'there's not a single song here that I can enjoy."

+The cover art for the album and all three singles was designed by James Fenner.

+Themes

+Are We There Yet? describes Marriott's hypothetical leaving of the United Kingdom to return to Spain, and his own desire to know if his personal struggles would follow him to some new place.
+Sonically, the album drew inspiration from "Mountains" by Biffy Clyro, "Sex" by The 1975, and "Mr. Brightside" by The Killers.